H1d3r/TymSpecial/README.md

 ### Requirements
 ---
-This script is to be ran on Linux systems with the following installed:
+This script works works on Linux systems with the following installed:

 - Python3

 - x86_64-w64-mingw32-g++ cross compiler

 pyopenssl & osslsigncode are only required if the domain argument is passed for CarbonCopy usage